foxnewsnetwork/sim-kitchen/README.md

 Software engineer application interview problem from City Storage Systems.

+## IMPORTANT: Nonoperational WIP at the moment

+Due to time constraints, I've only managed to lay down the framework and direction for this project.
+TODOs are peppered around the code.

 ## Product Solution Design Overview

 The [product specs](./Software_Engineering_Challenge.pdf) demand a simulation software attempts to emulate the kitchen of a resturaunt that